emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

 >
 > -- J. P. Rodrigue, C. Comtois, and B. Slack, The geography of transport systems.
 2006.

 A large part of human civilization is to move materials around.
-Many have played or have been playing their own parts in this great trandition and road transportation is one of the most important one.
+Many have played or have been playing their own parts in this great tradition and road transportation is one of the most important modes.

 {{< figure src="../assets/what/undraw_Ride_till_I_can_no_more_44wq.png" caption="source: undraw.co">}}